 Christmas for single parents

 Christmas can be a lot of fun.
 But it can be an emotional rollercoaster – and stressful at the best of times.
-And many single parents face added pressures around money and arrangements for the children.
+And many single parents face added pressures around money and arrangements for their children.

 We’ve gathered some advice from other single parents for keeping Christmas stress-free and special for the family.
 You’ll also find information about where to go if you need support over the holidays.